MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ### Below are the questions that we've found help teams select an interaction model:

-1. Q:  Do my users want to touch holograms and perform precision holographic manipulations?<br>
+1. Q:  Do my users want to touch holograms and perform precision holographic manipulations?<br><br>
-A:  If so, check out the Hands and Tools interaction model for precision targeting and manipulation with hands or motion controllers.
+A:  If so, check out the Hands and tools interaction model for precision targeting and manipulation with hands or motion controllers.

-2. Q:  Do my users need to keep their hands free, for real-world tasks?<br>
+2. Q:  Do my users need to keep their hands free, for real-world tasks?<br><br>
-A:  If so, take a look at the Hands-Free interaction model, which provides a great hands-free experience through gaze- and voice-based interactions.
+A:  If so, take a look at the Hands-free interaction model, which provides a great hands-free experience through gaze- and voice-based interactions.

-3. Q:  Do my users have time to learn interactions for my mixed reality application, or do they need the interactions with the lowest learning curve possible?<br>
+3. Q:  Do my users have time to learn interactions for my mixed reality application, or do they need the interactions with the lowest learning curve possible?<br><br>
 A:  We recommend the Hands and Tools model for the lowest learning curve and most intuitive interactions, as long as users are able to use their hands for interaction.

-4. Q:  Do my users use motion controllers for pointing and manipulation?<br>
+4. Q:  Do my users use motion controllers for pointing and manipulation?<br><br>
-A:  The Hands and Tools model includes all guidance for a great experience with motion controllers.
+A:  The Hands and tools model includes all guidance for a great experience with motion controllers.

-5. Q:  Do my users use an accessibility controller or a common Bluetooth controller, such as a clicker?<br>
+5. Q:  Do my users use an accessibility controller or a common Bluetooth controller, such as a clicker?<br><br>
-A:  We recommend the Head-gaze and commit model for all non-tracked controllers.
+A:  We recommend the Head-gaze and Commit model for all non-tracked controllers.
 It's designed to allow a user to traverse an entire experience with a simple "target and commit" mechanic.

-6. Q: Do my users only progress through an experience by "clicking through" (for example in a 3d slideshow-like environment), as opposed to navigating dense layouts of UI controls?<br>
+6. Q: Do my users only progress through an experience by "clicking through" (for example in a 3d slideshow-like environment), as opposed to navigating dense layouts of UI controls?<br><br>
 A:  If users do not need to control a lot of UI, Head-gaze and commit offers a learnable option where users do not have to worry about targeting.

-7. Q:  Do my users use both HoloLens (1st gen) and HoloLens 2/ Windows Immersive (VR headsets)<br>
+7. Q:  Do my users use both HoloLens (1st gen) and HoloLens 2/ Windows Immersive (VR headsets)<br><br>
 A:  Since Head-gaze and commit is the interaction model for HoloLens (1st gen), we recommend that creators who support HoloLens (1st gen) use Head-gaze and commit for any features or modes that users may experience on a HoloLens (1st gen) headset.
 Please see the next section below on *Transitioning interaction models* for details on making a great experience for multiple HoloLens generations.

-8. Q: What about for users who are generally mobile (covering a large space or moving between spaces), versus users who tend to work in a single space?<br>
+8. Q: What about for users who are generally mobile (covering a large space or moving between spaces), versus users who tend to work in a single space?<br><br>
 A:  Any of the interaction models will work for these users.

 > [!NOTE]